 If you or your business offers work experience, including 'placements' and internships, you need to consider whether the individual who will work for you is entitled to the National Minimum Wage or National Living Wage.

-It is your responsibility to determine whether or not the individual is a worker for minimum wage purposes and, if they are, whether an exemption applies to them.
+It is your responsibility as the employer to determine whether or not the individual is a worker for minimum wage purposes and, if they are, whether an exemption applies to them.

 This guide will help you determine if an individual on an internship or work experience is entitled to the minimum wage.